SHABIN-K/Brainwave/README.md

 chore: (updating build tasks and other non-production code aspects, without changing the actual software.)

 E.g. "chore(grunt): Updated Grunt tasks for better task automation and build process efficiency."``````

+The MAJOR version should increment when you make incompatible API changes.
+The MINOR version should increment when you add functionality in a backwards-compatible manner.
+The PATCH version should increment when you make backwards-compatible bug fixes.

+ This means that PATCHes are bug fixes and MINORs add new features but neither of them break what worked before.
+Finally, MAJORs add changes that won’t work with earlier versions.